Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    for establishing these interoperability points.
    The approaches are based on known standardized
    technologies that have been tested and deployed
-   in several large scale streaming deployments.
+   in several large-scale streaming deployments.

-   To adress this interoperability point, two key interfaces and their protocol specification have been identified.
+   To address this interoperability point, two key interfaces and their protocol specification have been identified.
-   The first, CMAF Ingest, mainly functions as a ingest format to packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers cloud storage or content delivery networks.
+   The first, CMAF Ingest, mainly functions as an ingest format to a packager or active media processor, while the second works mainly to ingest media streaming presentations to origin servers, cloud storage or Content Deliery Networks.

    The section on interfaces and profiles provides more background and motivation around these two interfaces